Doc077/melonly-core/README.md

 ## Installation

-To create fresh Melonly project you can use the official CLI.
-Just install in once and you'll be able to run useful commands:
+To create a fresh Melonly project you can use the CLI installer.
+You only have to install once `@melonly/cli` package and you'll be able to run useful commands:

 ```shell
 npm install -g @melonly/cli
 ```

-To create new project run the following command:
+To create new project run the `project` command in your directory:

 ```shell
 melon project <project-name>